Ontology Object Properties are Data Model Associative Entities – not Relationships

 (Wikipedia)

-For a relational database, the CWA, “what is not known to be true, is false” means what is not conform to the schema is a violation.
-Using SQL, we must CREATE tables, for Investment Advisor and Exchange Traded Fund first, before we can INSERT our Black Rock data sample.
+For a relational database, the CWA, “what is not known to be true, is false,” means what does not conform to the schema is a violation.
+Using SQL, we must CREATE tables for Investment Advisor and Exchange Traded Fund first before we can INSERT our Black Rock data sample.
 An INSERT INTO TABLE statement can only have values for columns defined in the schema.

 All data must conform to the predefined DB schema.

 For the RDF-Store, OWA, “lack of knowledge does not imply falsity.”
-We use SPARQL, the query language to CONSTRUCT (insert) the triple, without having defined Classes for Investment Advisor and Exchange Traded Fund.
-Likewise, we can construct data properties for the fund and advisor without having defined their range and domain beforehand.
+We use SPARQL, the query language, to CONSTRUCT (insert) the triple without having defined Classes for Investment Advisor and Exchange Traded Fund.
+Likewise, we can construct data properties for the fund and advisor without defining their range and domain beforehand.

 All data is permitted unless it violates an explicit schema constraint.

-Closed- and Open-World Assumption are optimal for their purpose, operational data origination, and manipulation vs. knowledge representation.
-We can transform CWA schema to OWA – we simply lift the restrictions.
+Closed-world assumption and Open-World Assumption are optimal for operational data origination and manipulation vs. knowledge representation.
+We can transform the CWA schema to OWA—we simply lift the restrictions.
 However, deriving CWA from OWA requires configuration.

 Many-to-Many relationships.